sherlifelix/blog/_posts/2019-09-20-do-trees-talk-to-each-other.md

 Plants use their roots to listen to their neighbors for signals as well.
 They are passing nutrients and other resources to each other through thin filaments of mycorrhizal fungi.
 A small sampling lacking the sunlight for photosynthesis, sends signals to its nearby friends.
 The big trees pump sugar into their roots and help them grow.
 Likewise a sick plant/tree sends their nutrients back into in network so it can be utilised by other healthy trees.

 A lot of researchers are very keen into this.
-They are trying to evesdrop the communication between them to understand the language of plants.
+They are trying to eavesdrop the communication between them to understand the language of plants.

 Read more:[The Tree Whisperer]( https://www.smithsonianmag.com/science-nature/the-whispering-trees-180968084/#i1oKVv3YVvLpzqMR.99)